-Similar to previous years, the 2016 indicators of age 4+ SBT were mixed.
-The CPUE in the NZ domestic fishery increased in 2016 and all but the smallest age class increased in proportion in the NZ domestic fishery.
-There has been an increase in the proportion of small fish since 2012-13.
-The mean age of SBT on the spawning ground decreased substantially from 16.8 years in 2011 to 13.8 years in 2016.
+Similar to previous years, the 2017 indicators of age 4+ SBT were mixed.
+The CPUE in the NZ domestic fishery increased in 2017, but only the largest age class increased in proportion in the NZ domestic fishery.
+While the mean age of SBT on the spawning ground has decreased substantially from 16.8 years in 2011, it increased from 2016 to 14.8 in 2017.
 However, as discussed previously, determining the location where the smaller/younger fish have been caught is a priority for understanding these changes.
-In addition, although potentially affected by the overcatch, the nominal CPUE for the Japanese longline fishery for 4+ SBT decreased in 2016, but remains above the 10 year mean.
-The standardised Japanese CPUE series also all decreased.
+In addition, although potentially affected by the overcatch, the nominal CPUE for the Japanese longline fishery for 4+ SBT increased in 2017, and remains above the 10 year mean.
+In addition, the standardised, normalised Japanese CPUE series for all vessels decreased, while the core vessels remained relatively stable.